bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 But maybe that other guy, the third guy, is actively trying to disrupt the protocol, maybe because it could be malicious, it could be just offline, just not actively, of course, but of course covered by also active.
 So if you can prevent against active attacks, you can also prevent it against just being offline.
 So we start the protocol with maybe three people and at some point we need to commit to a specific subset.
-We need to say after the first round, OK, now let's finish the protocol with exactly those two signers.
+We need to say after the first round, okay, now let's finish the protocol with exactly those two signers.
 And now either we pick the right signers, and they are online, and they're actually willing to sign the message, then everything is right.
 But if you pick the wrong two signers, then basically the protocol gets stuck and there's nothing we can do except restarting and picking another group of signers.
 And this is a fundamental trade-off that Frost made in a sense, because if you look at cryptographic literature, the academic literature, there have been papers like pretty like decades old that essentially solved this problem of robustness but like they're the signature schemes or the signing schemes are pretty complicated.
-So as I said, Frost has two rounds, and this makes it very, very nice.
+So as I said, Frost has two rounds, and this makes it very nice.
 And I think the best known scheme in the literature that we have known so far requires seven rounds, even in the best case.
 So even if there's no attack at all, you would require seven rounds of communication.
-And now, okay, this is, like, if you look at the paper, like with my academic head on, that's, Yeah, you could do it.
+If you look at the paper, like with my academic head on, that's, yeah, you could do it.
 Like if you ask Peter as an engineer, it's like, I know you.
 What, seven rounds?
 Seven rounds, it's crazy, right?
 They wouldn't do this.
 Yeah.
-ROSE kind of is, so yeah, what the first people did is like they realized that the reason why those old protocols, they're so complicated is that they have robustness built in.
+What the first people did is like they realized that the reason why those old protocols, they're so complicated is that they have robustness built in.
-So basically the main idea of, I shouldn't say this because like I also had this nice idea of having a two-round scheme, but one of the main design decisions in Frost was basically, okay, just get rid of this robustness property, and then suddenly everything becomes much simpler.
+I shouldn't say this because like I also had this nice idea of having a two-round scheme, but one of the main design decisions in Frost was basically, okay, just get rid of this robustness property, and then suddenly everything becomes much simpler.
 And Roast is now an idea to add robustness again to Frost, but in a really different manner.
-The idea of Roast is really like it starts FROST sessions in a clever way.
+The idea of Roast is really like it starts Frost sessions in a clever way.
-So I mentioned that when you run a FROST session, it might happen that you pick the wrong subset of signers and then the protocol will get stuck.
+So I mentioned that when you run a Frost session, it might happen that you pick the wrong subset of signers and then the protocol will get stuck.
-And ROST doesn't actually fix this directly, but Roast now is a clever way of starting a new session of the protocol, such that in the end, you know that you only start at most like a linear number of sessions.
+And Roast doesn't actually fix this directly, but Roast now is a clever way of starting a new session of the protocol, such that in the end, you know that you only start at most like a linear number of sessions.
 I think you need, like if n and t are the parameters, you need like N minus T plus one sessions at most.
 And this is a way where you can, in some sense, get the best of both worlds in the sense that if everyone is online and willing to sign, then like your first first session that you would start would complete and you get this nice two round property.
-But if you are under attack or maybe some of the signers is offline or some of the signers are offline, then you spend a few more rounds, but you can still run the, like get the signature within a reasonable amount of time.
+But if you are under attack or maybe some of the signers is offline or some of the signers are offline, then you spend a few more rounds, but you can still get the signature within a reasonable amount of time.
 This is the main idea of Roast, or the main thing it achieves.

 Speaker 2: 00:16:38